 Happy birthday to …

 Mikhail Plotnikov: Forward for the Ice in 2012-13.
 He had 20 goals and 23 assists in 61 games with the team.
-He took his talents to the KHL in 2013-14, and has 15 goals and 16 assists in 95 career games – the first 15 with Yugra, the last three seasons with Metallurg Novokuznetsk.
-A native of Moscow, Russia, he is 24.
+He took his talents to the KHL in 2013-14, and has 19 goals and 20 assists in 133 career games – the first 15 with Yugra, the next three seasons with Metallurg Novokuznetsk and the most recent with Spartak Moscow and Vladivostok Admiral.
+A native of Moscow, Russia, he is 25.